Add to your Claude Code skills

-MCP C++ SDK - Model Context Protocol implementation in CPP with enterprise-grade security, visibility and connectivity.
+MCP C++ SDK - Model Context Protocol implementation in CPP with enterprise-grade security, observability and connectivity.

 # Add to your Claude Code skills